 Dutch Review Court Case in Appeal

 The Dutch court of appeal will give a full review of the case.
 Scope of the appeal is defined by the appellant’s complaints.
 It may not be necessary to appeal from all parts of the judgment.
-The appellant can therefore determine what the scope of the review in appeal is.
+The appellant can therefore determine what the scope of the review in appeal.
 However, the other party can also file an appeal on its behalf, then broaden the scope of the review with the court of appeal (cross appeal).

 Proceedings in Appeal Netherlands Court